-The baccalaureate degree in nursing program and master’s degree in nursing program at Southern New Hampshire University are accredited by the Commission on Collegiate Nursing Education, 655 K Street NW, Suite 750, Washington DC 20001, 202-887-6791.
+The baccalaureate degree program in nursing and the master’s degree program in nursing at Southern New Hampshire University are accredited by the Commission on Collegiate Nursing Education, 655 K Street NW, Suite 750, Washington, DC 20001, 202.887.6791.

 Council for the Accreditation of Educator Preparation (CAEP)

 The School of Arts, Sciences and Education at Southern New Hampshire University is granted accreditation at the initial licensure level by the Council for the Accreditation of Educator Preparation (1140 19th St NW, Suite 400 Washington, DC 20036; 202.223.0077).
 Additional information regarding the programs covered under this accreditation and the accountability measures can be found on the CAEP Accreditation page.

 Southern New Hampshire University’s Master of Public Health program (including the general and global health concentrations) is accredited by the Council on Education for Public Health.
 For a copy of the final self-study document and/or final accreditation report, please contact the Office of Academic Quality, Accreditation and Support at email@example.com.

 Engineering Accreditation Commission of ABET (Accreditation Board for Engineering and Technology, Inc.)

 The baccalaureate degree in Mechanical Engineering, the baccalaureate degree in Aeronautical Engineering and the baccalaureate degree in Electrical Engineering offered by Southern New Hampshire University's School of Engineering, Technology and Aeronautics (SETA) are accredited by the Engineering Accreditation Commission of ABET.